Is your PCC seeking to undertake emergency tree works or emergency boiler works?

-The completed form, and any supporting documents, should be:
+The completed forms, and any supporting documents, should be sent by email to:

 The Chancellor recognises that there will be some cases of dire emergency when there is no alternative but to carry out work, sometimes without even waiting for an interim faculty to be granted.